Aeastr/Chronicle/README.md

 ## Multiple Shared Logger Instances

-By default, `Logger.shared` is a singleton used across your app and any packages that import LogOutLoud.
+By default, `Logger.shared` is a singleton used across your app and any packages that import Chronicle.

 **However, you can now create and access multiple shared logger instances, each with their own configuration, using a registry pattern:**